GLOBAL MARKETS-Jump in oil sends global equities higher; bonds dip

 By David Randall

-NEW YORK, April 22 (Reuters) - A jump in the price of oil and the promise of more government stimulus to ease the economic pain inflicted by the coronavirus pandemic helped calm global equity markets Wednesday, prompting investors to edge out of perceived safe havens like U.S. Treasuries.
+NEW YORK, April 22 (Reuters) - A jump in the price of oil and the promise of more government stimulus to ease the economic pain inflicted by the coronavirus pandemic helped calm global equity markets Wednesday, prompting investors to edge out of perceived safe haven assets like U.S. Treasuries.

-U.S. crude CLc1 and Brent LCOc1 both rose more than 5% after touching their lowest levels since 1999 on the prospects of further production cuts to reduce the glut in the oil market.
+U.S. crude CLc1 and Brent LCOc1 both rose more than 6% after touching their lowest levels since 1999 on the prospects for further production cuts to reduce the glut in the oil market.

-MSCI's gauge of stocks across the globe .MIWD00000PUS gained 1.58% following a broad rally in Europe and slight losses in Asia.
+MSCI's gauge of stocks across the globe .MIWD00000PUS> gained 1.66% following a broad rally in Europe and slight losses in Asia.

 A historic two-day plunge in the oil market, which sent futures contracts negative for the first time in history, had erased more than 1,000 points from the Dow before Wednesday's open.